 Another issue is lurking here that we need not resolve in this case.
 The district court derived jury Instruction No. 10, to which no party objected, from Eighth Circuit Model Civil Jury Instruction 9.42, entitled Elements of Claim: Reasonable Accommodation.
 The model instruction seems to ignore our holdings in many panel decisions, endorsed by the court en banc in Faidley, that an ADA failure-to-accommodate claim requires proof of a prima facie case of discrimination, which in turn requires proof that the employee “suffered an adverse employment decision because of the disability.”

-Id. at ___.
+Id. at 402.
 Hopman was an unusual case in which the plaintiff wanted to bring to work his emotional support service dog (a Rottweiler) as accommodation for his PTSD.
 The employer denied that request and offered another accommodation – working in the railyard – but the plaintiff returned to his job as a conductor and was later promoted to freight train engineer.
 The plaintiff also apparently conceded that, while he found it stressful, he was “able to perform the essential functions of his conductor and engineer jobs with or without the requested service dog accommodation.”
 The case was submitted to the jury on the theory that he was denied modifications or adjustments that enable an employee with a disability to enjoy equal benefits and privileges of employment as are enjoyed by the employer’s other similarly situated employees without disabilities.
 29 C.F.R. § 1630.2(o)(1)(iii).
 The Eighth Circuit agreed with the district court “that ‘benefits and privileges of employment’ (1) refers only to employer-provided services; (2) must be offered to non-disabled individuals in addition to disabled ones; and (3) does not include freedom from mental or psychological pain.”
-Id. at ___.
+Id. at 399.
 The Eighth Circuit also emphasized that “ADA failure-to-accommodate cases are fact- and context-specific, and this opinion should be applied accordingly.”
-Id. at ___.
+Id. at 402.
+See also Howard v.
+City of Sedalia, MO., 103 F.4th 536, 541-43 (8th Cir.
+2024) (reversing judgment on verdict for pharmacist who sought to bring diabetic-alert service dog to pharmacy, holding that plaintiff failed to identify any employer-sponsored benefit or program to which she lacked access, and rejecting argument that the holding in Hopman should be limited to circumstances involving an emotional support animal).

 9.43 ELEMENTS OF CLAIM: CONSTRUCTIVE DISCHARGE